Report Azure Stack usage data to Azure

 - Resource URI – fully qualified URI of the resource for which usage is being reported.

-- Subscription ID – Subscription ID of the Azure Stack user.
-This is the local (Azure Stack) subscription.
+- Subscription ID – Subscription ID of the Azure Stack user, which is the local (Azure Stack) subscription.

 - Time – Start and end time of the usage data.
 There is some delay between the time when these resources are consumed in Azure Stack and when the usage data is reported to commerce.
 Azure Stack aggregates usage data for every 24 hours and reporting usage data to commerce pipeline in Azure takes another few hours.
 So, usage that occurs shortly before midnight may show up in Azure the following day.